Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Introduction

 \section{Introduction}

-\Ac{ISAC} enables sensing and data transmission on the same waveform, spectrum, and hardware platform~\cite{b1}.
-By reusing in-band communication signals and \ac{RF} chains, it provides time-synchronized and periodic observations with high spectrum efficiency and low system cost~\cite{b2,b3}, making large-scale online perception and closed-loop optimization for \acp{DT} feasible~\cite{b4}.
-A key requirement for such \acp{DT} is accurate deterministic channel modeling (e.g., ray tracing and full-wave simulation) to reliably infer channel parameters~\cite{b5,b6}.
+\Ac{ISAC} enables sensing and data transmission over the same waveform, spectrum, and hardware platform~\cite{b1}.
+By reusing in-band communication signals and \ac{RF} chains, it provides time-synchronized and periodic observations with high spectral efficiency and low system cost~\cite{b2,b3}.
+These capabilities make \ac{ISAC} a key enabling technology for \ac{6G}, supporting diverse applications such as multi-device \ac{IoT}, vehicular networks, cooperative access, environment-aware beam management, and wireless \acp{DT}~\cite{b4,b46}.

+A common requirement across these \ac{ISAC} applications is reliable radio-environment awareness.
+Accurate channel modeling is therefore a fundamental prerequisite for environment-aware \ac{ISAC} operation.
+Deterministic channel modeling, such as ray tracing and full-wave simulation, provides a physics-consistent way to represent such environments~\cite{b5,b6}.
 Beyond multipath geometry, these models crucially depend on the constitutive parameters of dominant scatterers, which directly govern the electromagnetic channel response.
-Therefore, \ac{CPR} becomes an essential enabler for \ac{DT} in \ac{6G} wireless communication systems, as it supports deterministic channel modeling while leveraging communication-native measurements.
+Accordingly, \ac{CPR} becomes an essential physical-layer enabler for environment-aware \ac{ISAC} applications in \ac{6G} systems.

+A variety of \ac{CPR} methodologies have been investigated in science and engineering.
+On one end, direct \ac{EM} characterization with specialized instruments, such as waveguides and resonators, can achieve high accuracy but typically requires dedicated setups and offline measurements ~\cite{b8,b9,b10}.
+On the other end, multimodal and data-driven approaches leverage auxiliary sensing modalities and training data to infer material parameters at scale~\cite{b11,b12,b13,b14,b15,b16}.
+While effective in controlled settings, these approaches are not always compatible with large-scale \ac{6G} deployment, where wireless systems are expected to rely on communication-native and periodically updated observations.
+This motivates a physics-grounded route, namely \ac{EII}, which formulates \ac{CPR} as an inverse scattering problem governed by Maxwell's equations and integral operators~\cite{b17,b18,b19}.